-- b) To achieve a mix of residential, office, institutional and commercial development, where appropriate. - To accommodate local services, including recreational, cultural and entertainment uses. - 79.1 Strategic Growth Areas are integral to the Regional Urban Structure within the Urban Area and consist of: - (1) Urban Growth Centres, as delineated as an overlay on top of the Urban Area on Map 1H and Map 6, subject to specific policies in Section 80.1, in addition to those for Strategic Growth Areas, - (2) Major Transit Station Areas as delineated on Map 1H and Map 6 and identified by symbol on Map 3, which generally consist of areas within 500 m to 800 m of the Major Transit Station, subject to specific policies in Section 81, in addition to those for Strategic Growth Areas, - (3) Primary and Secondary Regional Nodes identified by symbol as shown on Map 1H due to their contribution to the Regional Urban Structure, subject to policies in Sections 82 to 82.2, which have a concentration of residential and employment uses with development densities and patterns supportive of active transportation and public transit; - (4) Regional Intensification Corridors as shown on Map 1H and subject to policies in Sections 82.3 to 82.7, and as identified in Local Official Plans, which consists of areas along Higher Order Transit Corridors and selected Arterial Roads within the Urban Areas, which connect other elements of the Regional Urban Structure and support achieving residential and employment densities to ensure the viability of existing and planned transit infrastructure and service as shown on Map 3, and - (5) Local Nodes and Local Intensification Corridors as identified in Local Official Plans, which have a concentration of residential and or employment uses with development densities and patterns supportive of pedestrian traffic active transportation and public transit. - 79.2 The Regional Urban Structure contains a hierarchy of Strategic Growth Areas as delineated or identified by symbol on Map 1H: - (1) Urban Growth Centres / Major Transit Station Areas on a Priority Transit Corridor;

-- (2) Urban Growth Centres / Major Transit Station Areas on a Commuter Rail Corridor; - (3) Major Transit Station Areas on a Priority Transit Corridor; - (4) Major Transit Station Areas on a Commuter Rail Corridor; - (5) Primary Regional Nodes; - (6) Secondary Regional Nodes; and, - (7) Regional Intensification Corridors.
+- 79.1 Strategic Growth Areas are integral to the Regional Urban Structure within the Urban Area and consist of: - (1) Urban Growth Centres, as delineated as an overlay on top of the Urban Area on Map 1H and Map 6, subject to specific policies in Section 80.1, in addition to those for Strategic Growth Areas, - (2) Major Transit Station Areas as delineated on Map 1H and Map 6 and identified by symbol on Map 3, which generally consist of areas within 500 m to 800 m of the Major Transit Station, subject to specific policies in Section 81, in addition to those for Strategic Growth Areas, - (3) Primary and Secondary Regional Nodes as shown on Map 1H due to their contribution to the Regional Urban Structure, subject to policies in Sections 82 to 82.2, which have a concentration of residential and employment uses with development densities and patterns supportive of active transportation and public transit; - (4) Regional Intensification Corridors as shown on Map 1H and subject to policies in Sections 82.3 to 82.7, which consist of areas along Higher Order Transit Corridors and selected Arterial Roads within the Urban Area, which connect other elements of the Regional Urban Structure and support achieving residential and employment densities to ensure the viability of existing and planned transit infrastructure and service, and - (5) Local Nodes and Local Intensification Corridors as identified in Local Official Plans, which have a concentration of residential and/or employment uses with development densities and patterns supportive of active transportation and public transit. - 79.2 The Regional Urban Structure contains a hierarchy of Strategic Growth Areas as delineated or identified by symbol on Map 1H: - (1) Urban Growth Centres / Major Transit Station Areas on a Priority Transit Corridor; - (2) Urban Growth Centres / Major Transit Station Areas on a Commuter Rail Corridor; - (3) Major Transit Station Areas on a Priority Transit Corridor; - (4) Major Transit Station Areas on a Commuter Rail Corridor; - (5) Primary Regional Nodes;

+(6) Secondary Regional Nodes; and,

+(7) Regional Intensification Corridors.